Overview of PA ABLE

 - Deduct contributions on PA income taxes.
 Contributions to a PA ABLE account may be deducted from state taxable income.
 Only contributions to a PA ABLE account qualify for the PA state income tax deduction.

 - Roll over a 529 college account.
-Roll over money from a 529 college savings account to a PA ABLE account, up to the ABLE annual contribution limit ($15,000 in 2018).
+Roll over money from a 529 college savings account to a PA ABLE account, up to the ABLE annual contribution limit (currently $17,000).
 See the FAQs for additional information.

 - Contribute Social Security benefits (SSI or SSDI) - Direct your SSI and SSDI monthly benefit payments into your PA ABLE account as a direct deposit.
 Please note that you cannot direct deposit your SSI or SSDI benefit payment if you have a representative payee.
 For more information visit SSA.gov.
 The Social Security Administration created this toolkit for organizations that work with families of children with disabilities to inform them about SSI.